 Participating in a World Spacemodeling Championships as a member or supporter of the US Team is a memorable experience.
 A WSMC is closer to the Olympics in its protocols and pressures than it is to an NAR contest.
 US Team members wear team uniforms, operate as a full team representing the USA and supporting each other in rocket-flying, culturally, and in behavior and sportsmanship.
 Team members are together at least 16 hours per day for 8 days in a foreign country, eating every meal together and traveling to and from the flying field as a single group.
 While the NAR and one corporate sponsor (Estes) provide financial support for some things such as equipment, uniforms, and motors, the basic travel and lodging cost of about $2500 per person is paid by each individual on the team.
-Juniors get a $1000 travel grant when the WSMC is held overseas, and get their hotel and meal costs of about $600 regardless of where it is held paid courtesy of financial grants from the NAR and Estes, so their net cost is closer to $1000.
+Juniors get a $1000 travel grant when the WSMC is held overseas, and get their hotel and meal costs of about $600 regardless of where it is held paid courtesy of financial grants from the NAR and Estes, so their net cost is less.